aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 # Python-AWS Serverless Application Model (AWS SAM)

-This is implementation of the Queue-based ingestion with Amazon API Gateway using Python and AWS Serverless Application Model (AWS SAM).
+This is an implementation of the Queue-based ingestion with Amazon API Gateway using Python and AWS Serverless Application Model (AWS SAM).

 ## Project Structure